corda/corda/docs/source/tutorial-contract-clauses.rst

             }
             ...

-We took part of code for ``Command.Move`` verification from the previous tutorial and put it into the verify function of ``Move`` class.
+We took part of the code for ``Command.Move`` verification from the previous tutorial and put it into the verify function of ``Move`` class.
 Notice that this class must extend the ``Clause`` abstract class, which defines the ``verify`` function and the ``requiredCommands`` property used to determine the conditions under which a clause is triggered.
 In the above example, this means that the clause will run its verification logic when ``Commands.Move`` is present in a transaction.